jaykhandla/Portfolio/README.md

 - **📝 Resume Integration**: Easily accessible resume section with downloadable options.
 - **🔗 GitHub Projects**: Showcases some of my public repositories to highlight my work and contributions.
 - **⚡ Fast Performance**: Optimized for performance, ensuring a smooth user experience.

-## Demo

-You can view a demo of the website by visiting [My Portfolio](https://jay-flame.vercel.app/).

 ## Getting Started